scheid/water-valve-charts/docs/README.md

 ## Alternate Node Rendering

 This illustrates that the nodes can be anything you wish.
-The WVC calculatest the coordinates of the various entities and you can tailor your d3js code to render those coordinates in many different ways.
+The WVC calculates the coordinates of the various entities and you can tailor your d3js code to render those coordinates in many different ways.

 ![](./demo-9.svg?raw=true)